 The Shell Grotto

-* Currently closed due to National Lockdown.
+* Now Open.
+Booking essential.
 Please see website for updates *

 Discovered in 1835, the Shell Grotto is an astonishing find; 70 ft (21m) of winding passages decorated with 4.6 million shells - arranged as images and patterns including gods and goddesses, and trees of life made from the shells of whelks, mussels and oysters.